 This tendency to risk overruns may have helped our ancestors tens of thousands of years ago in survival.
 Avoiding deadly dangers was certainly more important than discovering something new.

 The brain is still in the Stone Age

-Only today - at least in professional life - are we no longer threatened by so many deadly threats.
-Unfortunately, our brain has not yet adjusted to this "new" situation.
-However we turn it around, finding new territory will always involve a certain amount of risk.
+Only today - at least in professional life - we are no longer threatened by so many deadly dangers.
+Unfortunately, our brain has not yet adjusted to this “new” situation.
+However we turn it around: the search for new territory will always involve a certain degree of risk.

 When I look, for fear, only to see a maximum of security in every situation, my radius of movement is very, very small.
 With so little inner freedom I will hardly be able to find a really new solution.
 Rather, I will find myself more frequently on sinking ships.

 Of course, there are also people who are alien to safety and who like to take high risks, if their lives are not just monotonous and uniform.
 You would never wait until your horse is dead ...

 How would you rate it?
 What role does security play for you when it comes to your professional reorientation?
 Could it happen to you that you are still sitting on a dead horse a bit, because it seems so safe to you?

 Text as PDF, book or eCourse on the topic or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!